 This blog on treehugger.com by Melissa Breyer is also easy to read.
 It's a quick blog that covers many all-natural remedies including nematodes.
 I know it sounds like an unlikely fix to a flea problem, but as Breyer explains, they actually eat flea larva, which will keep the outdoor flea population down around your home.

+I've heard many people say that Dawn dish washing liquid works to kill fleas, but I never knew why.
+According to Fido Savvy, “the original, blue-colored Dawn liquid actually penetrates the exoskeletons of the fleas and kills them.”
 The article goes on to give a list of home remedies to treat dogs suffering with fleas.
 Not only does this site give you the remedy, but it also explains why it works.